metaproblem/metaproblem-bootstrap/README.md

 - add .gitignore
 - add bootstrap folder to install gitops operator (argocd) incl. projects
 - Add meta-apps folder to hold apps of apps - .e.g. production, etc

+## Misc
+- Velaux doesnt seem to have any supported installation methods outside `vela addon enable` - ask about this in CNCF slack